 Peppery arugula and refreshing mint sub in for basil in this non-traditional pesto.
 It’s the perfect accompaniment to rich, flaky salmon.
-You’ll be shocked by how delicious sugar snap peas are after a flash under the broiler—it’s a veggie revelation!
+You’ll be shocked by how delicious sugar snap peas can be after a flash under the broiler—it’s a veggie revelation!

 Whole Grain Mustard

-Make the arugula-mint pesto: in a small bowl, combine the mint, chopped arugula, and enough olive oil to create a sauce-like consistency (we used about 2 tablespoons).
-Stir in the garlic, to taste, then season with salt and pepper.
+Make the arugula-mint pesto: In a small bowl, combine the mint, chopped arugula, and a large drizzle of olive oil.
+Stir in a pinch of garlic and season to taste with salt and pepper.

-Heat a drizzle of olive oil in a large pan over high heat.
+Heat a drizzle of olive oil in a large pan over medium-high heat.
 Season the salmon on all sides with salt and pepper.
-Add the salmon to the pan, skin side down, and cook 5-6 minutes, until skin is golden brown and crispy.
-Flip and cook 3-4 minutes on the other side, until nearly opaque throughout.
+Add the salmon to the pan and cook for 3-5 minutes per side, until just opaque throughout.
+Remove and discard the skin, if desired.

-Toss the snap peas with half the pesto, then serve the remaining pesto atop the salmon.
-Serve the quinoa salad alongside and enjoy!
+Finish: Toss the snap peas with half the pesto.
+Plate the salmon alongside the snap peas and quinoa salad.
+Drizzle the remaining pesto over the salmon and enjoy!